 Platform, encoding and language IDs

 The platform, encoding and language IDs of a name record allow for platform-specific implementations.
 Different platforms can support different encodings, and different languages.
 All encoding IDs are platform-specific.
-Language IDs are similarly platform-specific, except in the case of IDs used in conjuction with the language-tag mechanism of naming table format 1, described above.
+Language IDs are similarly platform-specific, except in the case of IDs used in conjunction with the language-tag mechanism of naming table format 1, described above.

 NOTE Platform IDs, platform-specific encoding IDs and, in some cases, platform-specific language IDs are also used in the 'cmap' table (see subclause 5.2.2)